24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Final Thoughts: Best Things to Do in Puebla

 A lot of people leave Puebla off their Mexico itinerary.
-It’s a shame because there are of a lot of things to see and do in Puebla especially if you love architecture, history, art, and food.
+It’s a shame because there are many things to see and do in Puebla, especially if you love architecture, history, art, and food.
 So, I hope this article has inspired you to visit.

-If you were already planning on traveling to Puebla, then I hope this guide has given you some ideas on what to do in Puebla.
+If you are already planning on traveling to Puebla, I hope this guide has given you some ideas for what to do there.

 Please feel free to leave any comments or questions in the Comment Section below.